Out-Law Guide | 01 Mar 2019 | 12:27 pm | 7 min. read

 Before any disciplinary hearing is convened, the employer should appoint an Investigator to investigate the allegations on the employer's behalf.
 The employer's disciplinary procedure may specify who this person should be, but wherever possible it should be someone relatively senior who will have an understanding of the issues.

 The purpose of this letter is to ensure that the employee against whom the allegations have been made has a proper opportunity to put their side of the case and to respond fully to any allegations which are being made.
-This may require the attendance of the employer’s witnesses to answer questions from the employee, although in many cases it will be possible simply to use their statements.
+This may require the attendance of the employer’s witnesses to answer questions from the employee, although in most cases it will be possible simply to use their statements.

 In cases where a witness does not want to be identified and does not therefore want to attend the hearing to give evidence (such as if the matter is extremely sensitive or the witness fears for their safety), it may be possible to use anonymised witness statements.
 However, as this will limit the employee’s ability to question the evidence, employers should be wary of going down this route and should seek legal advice.

-At the hearing, the Chairman should:
+At the hearing, the chair should:

 The employee should be given a right of appeal against any disciplinary decision.
 Indeed, appeals can be a very useful tool for employers who may have made mistakes in the early stages of a disciplinary process, to remedy any errors they have made.